 As the saying goes: people are your most valuable resource; therefore, you need to look after them and take their development seriously.
 If this means asking your HR department to put their hands in their pocket, then so be it.

-This doesn’t necessarily mean hiring motivational speakers or investing in an automated training programme, either.
-You could take your team out of the office for a bonding trip to Greece, for example.
+This doesn’t necessarily mean hiring motivational speakers or investing in training system upgrades, either; you could take your team out of the office for a beach-side bonding trip, for example.
 The benefits of mixing things up and offering employees something different are clear for all to see and, in the long run, their increased engagement and the skills they will develop will be to everyone’s advantage.